radar/guides/code-organisation.md

   end
 end
 ```

-So in `comment.rb`, we
-could write this to load the `user.rb` file from the `core` project:
+So in `comment.rb`, we could write this to require the `user.rb` file from the
+`core` project:

 ```ruby
 require_relative '../core/user'
 ```

+The `..` here means "in one directory 'up' from the current location".
+This
+will make `require_relative` start looking relative to this current file's
+location.
+It will look in the parent directory that `core` and `comments`
+reside in together, and then look in the `core` subdirectory to find the
+`user.rb` file.

-But then this means that the `comments` and `core` projects must be located in the
+This will work, but then this means that the `comments` and `core` projects
-same directory, together.
-If either `comments` or `core` gets moved, then
+must be located in the same directory, together.
+If either `comments` or `core`
-the whole thing falls apart.
+gets moved, then the whole thing falls apart.
 This won't do!
-There has to be a better way.
+There has to be a
+better way.

 ## Depending on a gem from within another gem